tjacobs/OpenRover/README.md

-# Rover
+## Rover
-# A simple Self Driving Car.
+### A simple Self Driving Car.

-Runs on Beagle Bone Blue, Raspberry Pi, and ODROID XU4.
+Runs on Beagle Bone Blue, Raspberry Pi 3, and ODROID XU4.

 Uses a webcam or Pi cam and OpenCV machine vision to see the race lane lines and steer the car around the track.